Post

 and nonlinear otherwise.

-Homogeneous Second-Order Linear Differential Equations
+Homogeneous Second-Order Linear ODEs

-Let $J$ be the interval $a<x<b$ where we want to solve equation ($\ref{eqn:standard_form}$).
-If $r(x)\equiv 0$ in $J$ in equation ($\ref{eqn:standard_form}$), we have
+Let $J$ be an interval $a<x<b$ where we want to solve Eq. ($\ref{eqn:standard_form}$).
+If $r(x)\equiv 0$ for the interval $J$ in Eq. ($\ref{eqn:standard_form}$), then

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0 \label{eqn:homogeneous_linear_ode}\tag{2}\]